 As my right hon.
 Friend knows, sporting venues are suffering financially because of the restrictions, and it does not help when planned pilot events are cancelled at the last minute.
 Who takes the decisions on whether to allow pilot events to carry on—is it done centrally, locally or a combination of both?
 There is a feeling that there is some confusion.

 Yes, I absolutely recognise that there are challenges: I set them out in my initial answer and have done repeatedly.
-I urge colleagues in all parts of the House, and the hon.
-Gentleman, for whom I have huge respect, to accept that we are only going to solve these problems if we use the data as our guide.
+I urge colleagues in all parts of the House—including the hon.
+Gentleman, for whom I have huge respect—to accept that we are only going to solve these problems if we use the data as our guide.